 Hi!
 I’m Julia Gamolina.
 I founded and run Madame Architect, an online destination about, for, and by the extraordinary people that are transforming our built world.
 Trained as an architect myself, I remain grounded in professional practice as an Associate Principal at Ennead Architects.
-I also teach a graduate-level Professional Practice seminar at Pratt Institute.
+I also write a biweekly newsletter — “Both, And”— on Substack.

-After graduating with a B.Arch from Cornell AAP, I started out as a designer while cultivating two parallel tracks — one focused on mentorship and sharing the advice I was receiving, and the other on exploring the inner workings of an architectural business.
-These tracks developed into my current full-time focuses in media, practice, and academia:
+After graduating with a B.Arch from Cornell AAP, I started out as a designer while cultivating two parallel tracks — one focused on writing to share the advice I was receiving, and the other on exploring the inner workings of an architectural business.
+These tracks developed into my current full-time focus within media, practice, and academia:

 Editorial Direction & Writing

-For the past five years, I’ve been honing my skills as an editor to putting forward the voices and stories of extraordinary change makers in architecture that weren’t typically heard.
+I’ve overseen all of the editorial, creative, and strategic direction for Madame Architect since I founded the publication seven years ago.
 Additionally, I’ve written for various outlets about women’s work and influence in the industry, as well as what could be done to further advancement, retention, and engagement.
 You can read this here.
-Finally, this year I launched Madame Architect Presents, our very own event series where we interview architects in the spaces they designed.
+Finally, I organize Madame Architect Presents, our very own event series where we interview architects and clients in the spaces they respectively designed and commissioned.

 Professional Practice